 As a result, the home care industry lost in their opposition to several measures under the Act.
 While the industry was in favor of increased regulation, they opposed the background check and training requirements.
 The governor has sought a delay as to putting the legislation in effect until January 2016.

 We entrust caregivers to provide quality care to our elderly loved ones.
 They are responsible for the health and safety of their patients, and therefore, it is important that these caregivers are screened and qualified.
 If they are inadequately trained or engage in abusive behavior, they are actively put elderly individuals in danger of harm and injury.
-The attorneys at the Law Offices of Ben Yeroushalmi are all specialists in nursing neglect law.
+The attorneys at the Yeroushalmi Law are all specialists in nursing neglect law.
 If you believe that your loved one is at risk of elder abuse or neglect, we encourage you to contact us at (888) 606-3453 for a free consultation today.
 We will fight for your loved one’s rights from the very beginning until a just and agreeable solution has been reached.